nikolai-shilin/test/README.md

 ## Several stylistic issues
-- Not rounded corners for the selected log
+- not rounded corners for the selected log
-- Distances may vary due to different distances between the elements - hard to decide which to choose
+- distances may vary due to different distances between the elements - hard to decide which to choose
-- Some paggination logic may be off
+- some paggination logic may be off
 - fetch data is not implemented due to the lack of the API